OlimilO1402/Err_CorrectErrorHandling/README.md

 * an error-message if error occurs twice in Try and Finally
 * an error-message if error occurs only once in Finally

-The complete guard-package of "Try-Catch-Finally-End_Try" is:
+The complete guard-package of "Try-Catch-Finally-End_Try" could look like:

 ```vba
 Try: On Error GoTo Catch